rohangoel96/blog/index.md

 ---

 <center>
-I like to see new things, do stuff, and take pictures.<br>Photographs, I believe are the best way to preserve our favorite memories and experiences - which otherwise get lost in our over burdened brains.<br>Pretty sure that as a visitor, you think that website deserves to be voted as the most useless thing online - but this probably is for myself - to relive my <strong>MemExps</strong> :)
+I like to see new things, do stuff, and take pictures.<br>Photographs, I believe are the best way to preserve our favorite memories and experiences - which otherwise get lost in our over burdened brains.<br>Pretty sure that as a visitor, you think that website deserves to be voted as the most useless thing online - but probably this is for myself and the amazing people I shared these <strong>MemExps</strong> with :)
 <br>
 <a href="{{site.baseurl}}/map" style="font-size: 0.8em">Checkout the MemExps on the world map</a>
 </center>